chartbeat-labs/pygoth2014/README.md

-Bend Postgres to Your Pythonic Will
+Bend PostgreSQL to Your Pythonic Will
 ====

+by Wes Chow, CTO @ Chartbeat, @weschow

 I imagine it's difficult for those who have never given a talk to realize just how nerve racking and all consuming preparation can be.
-I'd given an internal company talk about a neat Postgres feature called Foreign Data Wrappers, but when I set about presenting it at PyGotham 2014 I all of a sudden felt an urge to put together something much more epic and with a Big Insight.
+I'd given an internal company talk about a neat PostgreSQL feature called Foreign Data Wrappers, but when I set about presenting it at PyGotham 2014 I all of a sudden felt an urge to put together something much more epic and with a Big Insight.